RamiBarakat/Containerized_ServerStatMonitorApp/README.md

 ## How to run the Application:
  - Make sure docker and docker compose are downloaded on your Linux/unix based machine.
  - Create a directory on your machine and cd into it.
- - Clone the repo into the directory
+ - Clone the repo into the directory.
  - For the first time run the command
    ```shell
     docker-compose up --build